ERP · Oklahoma City

 Exactly what you get

 You get an ERP where a wellsite job knows what it cost the moment it closes.
 A field super signs a digital ticket on a tablet at a Kingfisher County site, it syncs when the truck hits signal, and it becomes an operator invoice the same day with its API number, AFE, crew, and equipment hours attached.
 Idle iron raises a flag instead of slipping past the audit, and your controller closes the month from one record instead of chasing truck-cab spreadsheets.
-Pair it with custom field service management software for crew dispatch, an inventory management system for consumables and parts, and business intelligence dashboards for live cost-per-well and utilization.
+Pair it with custom field service management software for crew dispatch, an inventory management system for consumables and parts, and business intelligence (BI) dashboards for live cost-per-well and utilization.

 How to choose a developer in Oklahoma City